-1. Rubies are one of only four precious gemstones (hyperlink to article on precious gemstones), the other three being diamond, emerald and sapphire.
+1. Rubies are one of only four precious gemstones in the world – the other three being diamond, emerald, and sapphire.

 2. Corundum is a mineral that forms rubies and sapphires.
-If a corundum has a rich red color, it’s a ruby.
-If it’s any another color, it’s sapphire.
+If corundum holds a rich red color, it is a ruby.
+If it is any other color, it’s sapphire.

-3. Ruby comes from the Latin word “rubens,” meaning “red.”
+3. Ruby comes from the Latin word “Rubens,” meaning “red.”

-4. Corundum scores 9 on the Mohs scale, making ruby and sapphire the second-hardest gemstones after diamond.
+4. Corundum scores 9 on the Mohs scale of mineral hardness, making ruby and sapphire the second-hardest gemstones after diamonds.

-5. The richest and most valuable red color of a ruby is “pigeon red” which is deep red with a shade of blue.
+5. The richest and most valuable color of a ruby is “pigeon red,” a combination of deep red with a shade of blue.

-6. Inclusions, which are found in most rubies, play a huge factor in determining a real ruby from a synthetic one.
+6. Inclusions, which are found in most rubies, play a huge role in determining a real ruby from a synthetic one.

-7. Though inclusions in a ruby can sometimes add to the beauty of a stone, if they affect its clarity, they can lead to a huge drop in its price.
+7. Though inclusions in ruby can sometimes add to the beauty of the stone, it can sometimes lead to a huge drop in price if it affects its clarity.

-8. Most rubies are not sold in their original state, but are treated
+8. Most rubies are not sold in their original state but undergo heat treating.

 9. Red spinels used to be mistaken for rubies.
-It was only after the 18th century that it was found that the two stones have completely different properties.
+It was only after the 18th century that the two stones were found to hold distinct properties.

 10. Garnet is combined with pinkish-red glass to create a stimulated, valuable-looking ruby.